oholter/LDK2023_collaborative_annotation/README.md

 # Semantic parsing of requirements

-Experiments on semantic parsing of technical requirements
+Experiments on semantic parsing of technical requirements.

+Note: You need requirement sentences extracted from PDF documents to conduct the experiments.
+In addition, the sentences must be annotated manually with DL formulas (F-prime) to do the evaluation.
+Tools to extract requirements from PDF documents and convert them into JSONL are found in the [req_extractor library](https://github.com/oholter/req_extractor).

+As of June 2024, the documents used in the paper can be downloaded from DNV at (https://www.veracity.com/).

 # Preparations
 Create and use a virtual environment: